 It’s never too early to start thinking about college!
 That’s why many high schools now include curriculum during freshman year to help students begin the college search and planning process.
 This is also a great time to start discussing options for post-secondary education with your parents or guardians.
 By starting these talks early, you’ll hopefully have a better idea about how to pay for college.

-Your next step is to make an appointment with your high school guidance counselor to go over general college admission requirements and review your course selections for the next three years.
-At home, sign up for free online accounts that let you research and explore different colleges and careers.
+Your next step is to make an appointment with your high school counselor to go over general college admission requirements and review your course selections for the next three years.
+At home, sign up for free online accounts that let you research and explore different colleges and careers [like CollegeXpress!].
 If they have personality inventories and career interest surveys, consider taking a few of these.
 You can use the results to help guide your college search process.